Composition & references

 Local opinions win

-A referencing prim can override properties of what it pulls in: local values take precedence over referenced ones.
-That is what makes shared assets practical — reference the standard car, then override its colour on car2 without forking the file.
+A referencing element can override properties of what it pulls in: local values take precedence over referenced ones.
+That is what makes shared assets practical.
+Reference the standard car, then override its colour on car2 without forking the file.

 A safe, memoized DAG

 References can be transitive (a referenced document may reference others), forming a directed acyclic graph.
-Resolution memoizes each document, so a diamond — two prims referencing the same file — loads it once rather than exponentially.
-Cycles are rejected rather than followed, and a missing reference is a clean, located error, not a crash.
+Resolution memoizes each document, so a diamond (two elements referencing the same file) loads it once rather than exponentially.
+Cycles are rejected, and a missing reference is a clean, located error.

 Why it matters

-Linking instead of copying is what turns a folder of files into a connected project — and what lets a program or an agent operate at the level of intent.
+Linking instead of copying is what turns a folder of files into a connected project, and what lets a program or an agent edit one shared file instead of every copy.
 "Swap the shared material to the blue one" is a single edit to one referenced document, not a search-and-replace across dozens of files that might miss one.
-Connections and composition are the same idea at two scales: identity is a path, and a link is just another path — within a document, or across them.
+Connections and composition are the same idea at two scales: identity is a path, and a link is just another path, within a document or across them.
 That principle is also what makes a directory tree expressible as a Document, which is the basis of bundles.